-It would be unfair to say a mutual fund is performing poorly if it only break even, if the main indices were down over 20%.
+It would be unfair to say a mutual fund is performing poorly if it only breaks even, if the main indices were down over 20%.
 It’s all relative.
 The key is to research mutual funds using a variety of metrics in order to accurately gauge a fund’s performance.

 Also, when trying to assess how a fund is performing it is important use as long a time period as possible.
 A few months may not be enough time to get an accurate picture of a fund’s performance, as the fund could be affected by short-term market volatility.
 One year is the minimum time period I would use, preferably longer.

 One of the worst fund managers I have come across is Barry Ziskin.
 He runs the fund Z Seven (ZSEVX).
 In 2009 he managed to lose 31.37% of his investors money.
 In 2009 the S&P 500 rose by 26.46%.
 This is certainly the definition of a bad mutual fund.
 This manager clearly made some atrocious decisions.
 I’m certainly glad he is not managing my money, though I do feel for those individuals whose money he lost.

 I have personally invested in mutual funds, I timed it badly and chose a bad fund manager.
-This is in fact what prompted me to learn how to trade stocks for myself.
+This is, in fact, what prompted me to learn how to trade stocks for myself.
 Keep in mind that no matter how much training and education a fund manager may have, no-one will look out for your money as well as you will, and you must remain diligent in your financial management in order to maximize profits and minimize losses.

 One good place to start your search is the yahoo mutual fund screener.
-These work very similar to standard stock screeners, but obviously screener mutual funds rather than stocks.
+These work very similar to standard stock screeners, but obviously screen mutual funds rather than stocks.
 This stock screener allows you to research and compare mutual funds based on your preset parameters for investing.

 When looking at mutual funds, I often find it useful to assess their correlation to the main index.
-Alternatively, if the fund is targeted to an individual sector, such as energy, see how it compares to a related index such as the Dow Jones U.S. Oil & Gas Index (^DJUSEN).
+Alternatively, if the fund is targeted to an individual sector, such as housing or energy, see how it compares to a related index such as the Dow Jones U.S. Oil & Gas Index (^DJUSEN).
 You can also compare a fund’s performance to other mutual funds in order to find the best performing fund.